npm package discovery and stats viewer.

 Download latest document content.

-If the snapshot-version param is provided, the content of the specified snapshot will be returned instead.
+If the snapshot-version param is provided, the content of the specified snapshot gets returned instead.
+This requires write-access to the document.

 The document must be accessible to you - therefore, you must either own it or you have received access through sharing.